 Niels also tried to develop micronationalism in Belgium and the Netherlands and helped several people with the foundation of their own micronation.
 Between 2010 and 2016 they cooperated together within the Flandrensian Commonwealth with Niels as the Secretary-General.
 However, confronted with inactive citizens most of those micronations collapsed after a few years so Niels decided to disband the Commonwealth in 2016.
 Since 2016 he’s also involved in the Francophone micronational community.

 Today Niels is a well-known figure in the micronational community, especially for his influence in ecological micronationalism.
 He spend most of his time dealing with Flandrensian affairs and raising awareness for climate change.
 The Grand Duchess often calls Flandrensis his second job …

 Transforming Flandrensis from a temporary hobby into a serious ecological project, he has been interviewed and mentioned several times in the international media (regional and national newspapers, television network channels, radio, books, scientific / cultural magazine, etc.) about Flandrensis or micronationalism in general.

-He is frequently asked for interviews for academic papers and as a speaker he gave two presentations on conferences: “Hobby-micronationalism in the 21st century” and “The influence of the internet on micronationalism”.
+He is frequently asked for interviews for academic papers and as a speaker he gave several presentations on conferences like “Hobby-micronationalism in the 21st century” and “The influence of the internet on micronationalism”.